Bassnectar: Early years

 Ashton is a native of San Jose, California.
 When Ashton was 16 years old, he played in a death metal band named Pale Existence, which contributed to his heavy style of music.
 In 1995, he attended his first rave and was drawn to this new type of music, attending as many shows as possible, promoting shows, and eventually learning to DJ after studying electronic music production.

 He continued his studies at the University of California, Santa Cruz, producing tracks using Opcode Systems Studio Vision Pro.

 Ashton began DJing parties in the Bay Area and drew fanfare at Burning Man by playing multiple sets a night.
 Around this time, several mixtapes were released under the moniker Lorin, including Gardens, Dreamtempo Mixtape, and Freakbeat for the Beatfreaks.

 Making an appearance at the 2002 Health and Harmony Festival in Santa Rosa, California, with a 16-track mixing board and alongside a Gamelan Orchestra, it is believed Ashton performed for the first time using a laptop and controller in lieu of standard DJing equipment.
 It was around this time that Ashton began formalizing his stage name, sometimes still booking under Lorin Bassnectar before dropping Lorin altogether.
 His second album Motions of Mutation from 2003 and its 2004 successor Diverse Systems of Throb both garnered support from the Bay Area electronic music community, and through frequent sightings at various parties and festivals, his notoriety continued to grow.
 Ashton played one such event, Shambhala music festival, in 2001–2002 before formally returning to the grounds as Bassnectar in 2003 and kicking off a string of annual performances at the festival that would continue for 11 years straight.

-In 2005, Ashton signed with Madison House, a booking agency predominantly known at the time for its work with jam bands.
-This move helped to elevate Bassnectar's stature at a key time as audiences became more receptive towards electronic music.
-Continued releases in the following years (albums Mesmerizing the Ultra, Underground Communication, Cozza Frenzy, along with the EP Timestretch) added to Bassnectar's popularity and influence in the growing electronic scene in the United States.
+In 2005, Bassnectar signed with Madison House, where booking agent Jake Schneider arranged performances on club, theatre, and national touring circuits.During this period, he released the albums Underground Communication, Cozza Frenzy, as well as the EP Timestretch, and performed at major music festivals across the United States.Under Madison House, he also headlined events including Electric Forest, Tomorrowland, and North Coast Music Festival, in addition to presenting curated events such as the 2019 Freakstyle run.
+He also organized his own Bass Center events, including a performance at Madison Square Garden as part of Bass Center VIII.

 In 2010, Bassnectar performed at Wakarusa, Camp Bisco, The All Good Music Festival, and Outside Lands.